eliasbenb/PlexAniBridge/docs/advanced/custom-mappings.md

     }
     ```

+!!! tip "Mapping File Formats"

+    Any of JSON, YAML, or TOML can be used as the format for the custom mappings file.
+The file extension determines the format of the file (`.json`, `.yaml`, `.yml`, or `.toml`).

 ## Local Custom Mappings

 PlexAniBridge will look for a custom mappings file with the name `mappings.custom.(json|yaml|yml|toml)` in the `DATA_PATH` directory.
 The file extension determines the format of the file (JSON, YAML, or TOML).